 We conserve history through educational outreach, research, and restoration.

-Our efforts seek to preserve the memory and experiences of our Grandparents and Great-Grandparents during World War II.
-We are losing the memories, experiences, and culture of that era.
+Our efforts seek to preserve the memory and experiences of our Grandparents and Great-Grandparents during the World War II era.
+We are losing the memories, experiences, society, and culture of that era.
 Our goal is to preserve that time and pass it on to the next generation.
-It is vital that people understand what we have gone through to become who we are today.
+It is vital that people understand the past and what we have gone through to become the people and society we are today.

-The 9th Reenactment society is nationally recognized as a 501 (C) (3) charitable organization.
+The 9th Reenactment society is A nationally and federally recognized 501 (C) (3) charitable organization.

 Banner Pic Photo Credit: Pete Redel Photography